 Failure to vaccinate children against measles puts them at risk of severe health complications such as pneumonia, diarrhoea, encephalitis, and blindness.
 The vast majority of deaths from measles occur in developing countries, and in 2013 over 70% of estimated global measles deaths occurred in the six countries listed above.

 Getting back on-track

-Partners in the Measles & Rubella Initiative agree that to get back on track to reach the 2015 milestones, it will be important to raise awareness about measles elimination and around the risks associated with not vaccinating children.
+Partners in the Measles & Rubella Partnership agree that to get back on track to reach the 2015 milestones, it will be important to raise awareness about measles elimination and around the risks associated with not vaccinating children.
 Barriers that are hampering immunization efforts will need to be addressed, including diminishing funding and the need to strengthen health systems.
 WHO strongly recommends that every child receives two doses of measles vaccine and that countries unable to reach high coverage through routine immunization services continue follow-up vaccination campaigns every two to four years to eliminate the risk of resurgence.